 Rub the cleaner-dampened microfibre cloth in a circulation motion, again working from top to bottom.

 These cleaning hacks can help take the hassle out of housekeeping.

 The lower corners of the windshields can be tricky and nearly impossible to reach, so a reaching tool may prevent some awkward gymnastics on your part.

-Giving your whole cabin a deep clean?
+Giving the entire cabin a deep clean?
 Follow our handy car interior cleaning guide.

 Step 4: Dry glass

 Wipe the glass dry with the other side of your dry microfibre cloth, or a fresh one, for a streak-free finish.
 Repeat steps 2 through 4 until sparkling.